psychemedia/island-storynotes/smuggling_tales.md

 And by section II of the same statute it is enacted : —

-"That the names of each and every Person, so impanelled shall be written, on distinct pieces of parchment or paper, and delivered to the Marshalls to be put into a Box or Glass, and when any cause is brought to trial, some indifferent person shall, in open Court, draw twelve of the said Parchments, or Papers only ; and the Persons whose names shall be so drawn shall be the Jury to try the Cause." ^
+"That the names of each and every Person, so impanelled shall be written, on distinct pieces of parchment or paper, and delivered to the Marshalls to be put into a Box or Glass, and when any cause is brought to trial, some indifferent person shall, in open Court, draw twelve of the said Parchments, or Papers only; and the Persons whose names shall be so drawn shall be the Jury to try the Cause." ^

 This very material alteration in trials by jury was occasioned by the following circumstance:— Hatch and Boyce, two noted smugglers, had for several years, before the above-mentioned Act was passed, carried on the smuggling trade (particularly in French and other foreign wines) to a degree that was never known before, between the Isle of Wight and the Hampshire coast.
 Boyce, originally a blacksmith by trade, built and lived at Apley House, near Ryde, and Hatch resided at Berry on the opposite coast, about half a mile from Stokes Bay.
 They had large and roomy cellars under the houses, in which they lodged the cargoes.
 The trade they carried on could not escape the notice of the Government, and proceedings were frequently instituted against them by the Crown, but notwithstanding that the most positive proofs were adduced, the Government could never secure a conviction.
 They not only had witnesses at hand, prepared to swear whateve^ they were bid,